Why this matters

 4. Medical imaging technicians and preliminary diagnosticians

-Transformation: AI tools assist by flagging anomalies and prioritizing urgent cases, improving throughput and early detection.
+Transformation: AI tools assist by flagging anomalies and prioritizing urgent cases, improving throughput and early detection while requiring human oversight for ambiguous results.

 - Examples: Image segmentation, triage alerts and decision-support overlays for clinicians.